 - Assorted cabling

-Please consult the Opsis page for more details on how to use the Opsis board.
+Please consult the Opsis board page for more details on how to use the Opsis board.